jkedra/jkedra.github.io/_drafts/cntlm.md

     Wrong credentials, invalid URL or proxy doesn't support NTLM nor BASIC.

-The other command is just `cntlm -M with some URL`, which when the config is proper one, spits out with the hashed passwords configuration/profile.
-This is exactly what you need to append into your configuration (instead of what `cntlm -H` creates).
+The other command is just `cntlm -M with some URL`, which prompts for a password, tests the config on given url, then spits out with the hashed passwords configuration/profile.
+This is exactly what you need to append to your configuration.
 Note it also alter the `Auth` parameter:

     [root@test1 ~]# cntlm -M http://www.onet.pl
     Password: